Detecting Functional Communities in Complex Networks: Introduction

+It is not obvious that the partitions obtained using a structure-based method will also correspond to good functional partitions.
+To analyze this, we explored the difference between the eigenvalue maximization method presented in this paper and the widely used modularity method, which is based purely on consideration of network structure.
+Although, we find cases where the two methods yield significantly different results (Sec. \ref{biased_networks}), we also find that, in many situations (Sec. \ref{structural_identification}), the partitions that maximize modularity also tend to score highly according to our functional measure, which we found rather surprising.
+Thus, our results suggest that, in many cases, modularity maximization is effective in identifying functional communities.

 The organization of this paper is as follows.
-In section \ref{fn_eig}, we review the relation between the largest eigenvalue of the adjacency matrix of networks without community structure and their functional properties.
-In Section \ref{define_fn}, we define an eigenvalue based measure that can be used to determine community structure in networks.
-In Section \ref{annealing}, we briefly describe the method we use to detect the community structure given our functional defintion.
-In Section \ref{results}, we give results for our method and compare it with modularity based method.
-Finally, in Section \ref{dis_n_concl}, we discuss open questions and directions for future work.
+In Sec. \ref{fn_eig}, we review the largest eigenvalue of the adjacency matrix of networks without community structure and its relation to network functional properties.
+In Sec. \ref{define_fn}, we define a largest-eigenvalue-based measure that can be used to determine community structure in networks.
+In Sec. \ref{methods}, we describe the method used to detect community structure given our functional definition.
+The construction of networks with eigenvalue based communities is also discussed.
+In Sec. \ref{results}, we give results for the method proposed in this paper and compare these results with results from the modularity approach.